brandur/sorg/content/drafts/redis-streams.md

-Kafka is a popular system component that also makes a great backend for a unified log implementation, and once everything is in place, probably a better one compared to Redis due to its design around high availability and other advanced features.
+Kafka is a popular system component that also makes a great backend for a unified log implementation, and once everything is in place, probably a better one compared to Redis thanks to its sophisticated design around high availability and other advanced features.

-What's exciting about Redis streams is that they bring an easy way of building a unified log in a small and/or inexpensive app.
+The most exciting feature of Redis streams isn't their novelty, but rather than they bring building a unified log architecture within reach of a small and/or inexpensive app.
 Kafka is infamously difficult to configure and get running, and is expensive to operate once you do.
 Pricing for a small Kafka cluster on Heroku costs $100 a month and climbs steeply from there.
 It's temping to think you can do it more cheaply yourself, but after factoring in server and personnel costs along with the time it takes to build working expertise in the system, it'll cost more.

 Redis on the other hand is probably already in your stack.
-Being the Swiss army knife of cloud persistence, it's useful for a multitude of things including caching, rate limiting, or storing user sessions.
-Even if you don't have it, you can compile it from source and get it configured in running in about thirty seconds, and there are dozens of cloud providers that will offer you a hosted version.
+Being the Swiss army knife of cloud persistence, it's useful for a multitude of things including caching, rate limiting, storing user sessions, etc. Even if you don't already have it, you can compile it from source and get it configured and running in all of about thirty seconds.
+Dozens of cloud providers (including big ones like AWS) offer a hosted version.

-Once you're operating at serious scale, switch to Kafka.
-In the meantime, Redis streams make a great and cheap alternative.
+Once you're operating at serious scale, consider switching to Kafka.
+In the meantime, Redis streams make a great (and economic) alternative.

 ### Configuring Redis for durability (#redis-durability)

 One highly desirable property of a unified log is that it's
-***durable***, meaning that even if its host crashes or something else terrible happens, it doesn't lose any information that producers that had been persisted.
+***durable***, meaning that even if its host crashes or something terrible happens, it doesn't lose any information that producers think has been persisted.

 By default Redis is not durable; a sane configuration choice when it's been used for caching or rate limiting, but not when it's being used for a log.
-To make Redis fully durable, tell it to keep an append-only file (AOF) with `appendonly` and instruct it to perform fsync on every command that's written to the AOF with `appendfsync always` (more details [in the Redis documentation on persistence][persistence]):
+To make Redis fully durable, tell it to keep an append-only file (AOF) with `appendonly` and instruct it to perform fsync on every command written to the AOF with `appendfsync always` (more details [in the Redis documentation on persistence][persistence]):

 ```